hrad-h/cadanac/phase1/README.md

 This is a prototype to research and create a simulation of a real-world project using the capabilities of Google Cloud, Kubernetes, Docker and Hyperledger Fabric.
 This work attempts to go beyond a simple "HowTo Create Your First ..."

+The latest documentation for Cadanac is here (https://www.linkedin.com/pulse/cadanac-system-method-tracking-covid19-multiple-host-hrad-hekimian)

+Cadanac is NOT production ready.

 This project has taken tidbits of inspiration from many other authors, all of whom are gratefully acknowledged.  **We are all standing on the shoulders of Giants!**

 This project was coded completely on the cloud using Unix commands and vi :-)